robole/vscode-javascript-extensions/README.md

 ## Prerequisites

 You need to have [Node](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your system to run the examples.
 It is recommended to use the Node version used for VS Code which is documented [here](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites).
+I use node v15 and have had no issues.

 <u>No dev dependencies are required for building extensions.</u>  By default, Node and the VS Code API is available to use in an extension.